 Combining both teaching and coaching skills help the nervous learner driver to become more confident.

 New students start their lessons on the quietest roads in Perth, before progressing onto some of the more challenging ones.
 Driving lessons for beginners start off with learning the basics of car control.
 Once car control has been mastered on the quiet roads, a nervous student becomes confident enough to want to learn more.
 This leads to a more rapid development in the understanding of the elements involved in good safe driving for life.

 Helping learner drivers who have had problems in the past.
-With either grasping the essentials of car driving or failing a driving test are areas that can be dealt with in an easy to follow method.
+With either grasping the essentials of how to drive a car or failing a driving test are areas that can be dealt with in an easy to follow method.

-An Approved Driving Instructor has to have been a full licence holder for a minimum of 3 years and should be over the age of 21.
+An ADI has to have been a full licence holder for a minimum of 3 years and should be over the age of 21.

-The full driving licence must be for a manual car and preferably have no more than 5 penalty points.
-Neither must any driving ban have been received nor convictions for non motoring offences.
+The full licence must be for a manual car and preferably have no more than 5 penalty points.
+Neither must any ban have been received nor convictions for non motoring offences.

 - A theory test must be passed